Dynamic Longest Common Substring in Polylogarithmic Time: Abstract

 \section{Abstract}

 The longest common substring problem consists in finding a longest string that appears as a (contiguous) substring of two input strings.
-We consider the dynamic variant of this problem, in which we are to maintain two dynamic strings $S$ and $T$, each of length at most $n$, that undergo substitutions of letters, in order to be able to return a longest common substring after each substitution.
-Recently, Amir et al. [ESA 2019] presented a solution for this problem that needs only $\tilde{\mathcal{O}}(n^{2/3})$ time per update.
-This brought the challenge of determining whether there exists a faster solution with polylogarithmic update time, or (as is the case for other dynamic problems), we should expect a polynomial (conditional) lower bound.
-We answer this question by designing a significantly faster algorithm that processes each substitution in amortized $\log^{\mathcal{O}(1)} n$ time with high probability.
-Our solution relies on exploiting the local consistency of the parsing of a collection of dynamic strings due to Gawrychowski et al.~[SODA 2018], and on maintaining two dynamic trees with labeled bicolored leaves, so that after each update we can report a pair of nodes, one from each tree, of maximum combined weight, which have at least one common leaf-descendant of each color.
-We complement this with a lower bound of $\Omega(\log n/ \log\log n)$ for the update time of any polynomial-size data structure that maintains the LCS of two dynamic strings, and the same lower bound for the update time of any data structure of size $\tilde{\mathcal{O}}(n)$ that maintains the LCS of a static and a dynamic string.
+We consider the dynamic variant of this problem, in which we are to maintain two dynamic strings $S$ and $T$, each of length at most~$n$, that undergo edit operations, i.e., substitutions, insertions, and deletions of letters, in order to be able to return a longest common substring after each edit.
+Amir, Charalampopoulos, Pissis, and Radoszewski [Algorithmica 2020] presented a solution for this problem that requires $\tilde{\mathcal{O}}(n^{2/3})$ time per update.
+This brought the challenge of determining whether there exists a solution with polylogarithmic update time or we should expect a polynomial (conditional) lower bound.
+We answer this question by designing an exponentially faster algorithm that processes each edit operation in amortized $\cO(\log^7 n)$ time with high probability.
+Our solution relies on exploiting the local consistency of the parsing of a collection of dynamic strings due to Gawrychowski, Karczmarz, Kociumaka, Łącki, and Sankowski [SODA 2018], and on maintaining two dynamic trees with labeled bicolored leaves.
+We complement our solution with a lower bound of $\Omega(\log n/ \log\log n)$ for the update time of any polynomial-size data structure that maintains an LCS of two dynamic strings, and the same lower bound for the update time of any $\tilde{\mathcal{O}}(n)$-size data structure that maintains the LCS of a static and a dynamic string.
 Both lower bounds hold even allowing amortization and randomization.
+This requires extending Pătraşcu's reduction from the lopsided set disjointness problem to the butterfly reachability problem [SICOMP 2011].